Bryan Mbeumo: Manchester United

 On 21 July 2025, Mbeumo joined fellow Premier League club Manchester United for a reported fee of £71 million, comprising £65 million guaranteed and £6 million in potential add-ons.
 He signed a five-year contract with an option to extend for a further year.
-On 17 August, he made his debut for the club in a 1–0 home defeat to rivals Arsenal in the league.
+He was United's third signing of the summer after Matheus Cunha and Diego León.
+He wears the number 19 shirt for the club.On 17 August, he made his debut for the club in a 1–0 home defeat to rivals Arsenal in the league.
 He scored his first goal for the club in a 2–2 away draw against EFL League Two side Grimsby Town in the EFL Cup third round, before missing the decisive penalty as United lost the shootout 11–12.
 Mbeumo went on to score his first Premier League goal for United in the following match, a 3–2 win against Burnley at Old Trafford.

-On 20 October 2025, Mbeumo scored the opening goal against rivals Liverpool after only one minute, helping United eventually win 2–1, their first victory at Anfield since 2016.
+On 19 October 2025, Mbeumo scored the opening goal against rivals Liverpool after only one minute, helping United eventually win 2–1, their first victory at Anfield since 2016.
 The next week, Mbeumo scored a brace against Brighton & Hove Albion, securing a 4–2 victory for United.
 His performances in October, which also included an assist for Mason Mount against Sunderland, earned him his first Premier League Player of the Month award.

+On 17 January 2026, Mbeumo played his first game back from the Africa Cup of Nations, starting in the derby against Manchester City at Old Trafford.
+He scored the opening goal, his first ever against City, with United winning 2–0.
+On 25 January, Mbeumo scored against rivals Arsenal away which contributed to United winning 3–2.
+He finished his debut season as the club's joint top scorer with 11 league goals and 12 goals in all competitions, level with Benjamin Šeško.